It Happens Here: Old Bank In Newton Becoming New Space For The Community

 Leslie and Grey Held are the artists behind the mural outside the building.
 They created it and now thanks to a fun and interactive paint by numbers volunteer project, Newton residents are bringing it to life.
 It’s community building from the ground up, one color and one need at a time.

-“So what used to be a place that protected people’s valuables, we want to bring value to people, and everyone can come and belong,” Rev. Scott said.
+“What used to be a place that housed and protected people’s valuables, we want to bring value to people and make it a place where everyone can come and belong,” Rev. Scott said.

 The café will be open in the fall, the theatre is open now.
 The space is run not by the church, but a nonprofit, non-religious organization started by Reverend Scott called New Community Inc.